Digital official mail

 During 2026

 Official mail from the City of Espoo will also primarily be delivered digitally to residents who use electronic services.
-Throughout the year, the city will gradually shift its official communication to Suomi.fi Messages.
-Not all systems will be ready at the beginning of the year, but the overall digitalisation process is steadily progressing.
+Throughout 2026, the city will gradually shift its official communication to Suomi.fi Messages.
+However, not all systems are ready for the change, but the overall digitalisation process is steadily progressing.

-The goal is to also enable citizens to read official messages through private digital mail services as soon as legislation and technical solutions allow.
+The goal is to also enable citizens to read official messages through private digital mail services as soon as technical solutions allow.

 Read more: Official mail goes digital